Nothing Is Ever Enough

 Faster doesn’t mean done sooner.
 If I can do in four hours what used to take eight, the response is never “take the afternoon off.”
 It’s “great, here’s four more hours of work.”
 The four-day work week was arguably possible decades ago.
 AI makes it even more possible — and somehow, even less likely.
 The incentive structure doesn’t reward giving time back.
 It rewards extracting more from the time that’s there.

-There’s something deeper going on, though.
-It’s not just economics.
+There’s something deeper going on, though, beyond the economics.
 Productivity has become an ideology, a moral framework we’ve internalised so thoroughly that it shapes how we see ourselves.
-Being busy is virtuous.
-Rest feels like laziness.
-Taking a slow afternoon feels like stealing something.
+Busyness gets treated as a virtue and rest as laziness, until taking a slow afternoon feels like stealing something.
 We measure our worth by our output, and when the output isn’t enough (and it’s never enough) we assume the problem is us.

 I catch myself doing this constantly.
 Finishing a productive day and still feeling behind.
 Having a weekend where I didn’t build something and feeling guilty about it.
 The logic of capital has colonised my inner life to the point where I can’t always tell the difference between what I want and what the system trained me to want.
 That’s the part that unsettles me most.
 Not the exploitation — I can see that, name it, push back against it.
 It’s the way I’ve absorbed the values of the thing I’m criticising.
 The way “enough” stopped being a feeling I can access.